fabrisio-ponte/ML/README.md

-This are the lectures to study ML K-Near Neighbours
+This are the lectures to study ML KNN